The Importance of Exercise Recovery

 - Step three: loosen overactive sore or painful areas in the muscle that may have “knots” or “trigger points” by foam rolling or using massage balls.

 - Step four: de-stress by practicing relaxation techniques, like walking in nature, reading, mediation, prayer, yoga, or lighter exercise on recovery days.
-I find Pilates Fit to be perfect for de-stressing.
+I find Pilates Fit and Slow Flow classes to be perfect for de-stressing.

 - Step five: eat for recovery.
 Healthy foods fuel the body when active and also when recovering after exercise.